Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: RESULTS

 \begin{quote} \textit{A – “When the electric field does not vary, there is no magnetic field.

-When the electric field increases, the difference in electric flow over this area is a positive constant, as the increase is uniform.
+When the electric field increases, the difference in electric flux over this area is a positive constant, as the increase is uniform.
 Similarly, when the electric field decreases, it is a negative constant.
-When the field is constant, the flow is also constant, as the surface area does not vary and therefore $\oint \vec{B} \cdot \overrightarrow{d l}=0$. $I_{c}=0$ in any case.”} (UPV/EHU-29) \end{quote}
+When the field is constant, the flux is also constant, as the surface area does not vary and therefore $\oint \vec{B} \cdot \overrightarrow{d l}=0$. $I_{c}=0$ in any case.”} (UPV/EHU-29) \end{quote}

 Within category A, we also include answers from a small group of students who plotted the magnetic field circulation over time, inversely to the correct answer.